Main Library of Cardinal Stefan Wyszynski University, Warsaw: Collection

 Main Library gathers, preserves, and circulates interdisciplinary literature, with the dominance of humanities, theological, social sciences, and law publications.
 From the beginning of the 21st century, mathematics, physics, chemistry, and biological collections are also being gathered.

 Collection of Main Library consists of (on day 31 December 2017):

 One of the treasures of the library's old print collection is Biblia Sacra utriusque Testamenti, printed in 1530 in Nunberg.
 This Vulgate's Latin edition was published when the German translation of the New Testament was already announced by Martin Luther.
 It is covered with beautiful wood engravings attributed to Albrecht Dürer.

-The library gathers collections of previous Cardinal Stefan Wyszyński Uniwersity professors, including Witold Tyloch, ks.
+The library gathers collections of previous Cardinal Stefan Wyszyński University professors, including Witold Tyloch, ks.
 Janusz Stanisław Pasierb, Czesław Zgorzelski, Andrzej Ciechanowiecki, Lothar Ruppert, and books of World Association of Home Army Soldiers.

 The library preserves most valuable items and arranges their conservation and restoration process.

 Since 2016, digital copies are published in Fides' Digital Library and Polona (National Library of Poland digital library).

 The Main Library building has 1507 m2 of space.
 Users can access the library's collection in two Reading Rooms (main and periodical), where 70 seats are available.
-Books can be borrowed by Cardinal Stefan Wyszyński Uniwersity students, doctoral students, researchers, and other employees.
+Books can be borrowed by Cardinal Stefan Wyszyński University students, doctoral students, researchers, and other employees.
 24 computers connected to Internet with many academic databases and a self-service A3 scanner are also available.

 Since 2016, the library is a member of a digital interlibrary loan system which gives access to Academica service (for books and periodicals).